ttamizharasi/Exp3-Sobel-edge-detection-filter-using-CUDA-to-enhance-the-performance-of-image-processing-tasks./README.md

-# Sobel edge detection filter using CUDA to enhance the performance of image processing tasks
+### EX.NO:3 Sobel edge detection filter using CUDA to enhance the performance of image processing tasks

-### EX.
-NO: 03
 ### ENTER YOUR NAME:TAMIZHARASI S
 ### REGISTER NO: 212222040170
 ### DATE: